-Our senior staff has performed soil remediation projects in 18 states in accordance with differing state and federal regulatory requirements.
-The geology and soil included coastal plain sediment, piedmont and mountain saprolite, competent igneous and metamorphic rocks, marine-deposited limestone, shale and sandstones including basin and range sediments.
-Contaminates remediated include nutrients, metals, petroleum hydrocarbons, volatile organic compounds (VOC’s), and semi-volatile compounds.
+Our senior staff has conducted soil assessments and remediation in more than 20 states in accordance with differing state and federal regulatory requirements.
+The geology and soil included sediment in the coastal plain, saprolite in the piedmont and mountain provinces, competent igneous and metamorphic rocks, marine-deposited limestone, and shale and sandstone including basin and range sediments.
+Contaminants remediated include nutrients, metals, petroleum hydrocarbons, chlorinated and non-chlorinated volatile organic compounds (VOCs), and semi-volatile compounds.

-Prior to remediation-system design, Dunckle & Dunham conducts geochemical evaluations to determine the ability of soil to absorb and decelerate contamination migration with respect to target compounds in the soil.
+Prior to remediation-system design, Duncklee & Dunham conducts geochemical evaluations to determine the ability of soil to absorb and decelerate migration of contaminants with respect to target compounds in the soil.
 We conduct treatability bench tests to select the best remediation product based on soil characteristics and contaminate properties.
-Small-scale field pilot studies are used to evaluate delivery methods and dosage rates.
-When the regulatory cleanup standard is more strict than site-specifc conditions require, we may use the Synthetic Precipitation Leaching Procedure (SPLP) to determine the actual level necessary to be protective of the groundwater utilizing the soil’s ability to absorb and curtail contaminants.
+We use small-scale field pilot studies to evaluate delivery methods and dosage rates.
+When the regulatory cleanup standard is more strict than site-specific conditions require, we may use the Synthetic Precipitation Leaching Procedure (SPLP) to determine the actual level necessary to be protective of the groundwater utilizing the soil’s ability to absorb and curtail contaminants

-We also use conventional methods and innovative methods such as field test kits, cone penetrometer testing (CPT), and mobile analytical laboratory testing.
+Duncklee & Dunham also uses conventional methods and innovative methods such as field test kits and cone penetrometer testing (CPT), and testing in mobile analytical laboratories.
 Sample-collection devices include many varieties of direct-push equipment, drilling rigs, and manual sampling equipment.
-Field-screening methods with immunoassay kits have been used for releases of pesticides, PCBs, and petroleum hydrocarbons to provide real-time information to field teams while equipment is in the field.
-This results in in better targeting of contaminated areas with drilling rigs, soil borings, and sampling crews.
-Assessment costs are lowered overall.
+We have used field-screening methods with immunoassay kits for releases of pesticides, PCBs, chlorinated compounds, and petroleum hydrocarbons to provide real-time information to field teams while equipment is in the field.
+This results in better targeting of contaminated areas with drilling rigs, soil borings, and sampling crews, which results in lowered assessment costs.
 More effective remediation at a lower cost is also a benefit of this approach.